route1337/ansible-role-sshconfig/README.md

 2. Configure a login banner
     1. Sets the `/etc/motd` file to a standardized login banner
     2. Sets the `/etc/issue.net` file to a standardized login banner
-    3. Remote the `update-motd` package so that the custom motd doesn't get overridden
+    3. Remove the `update-motd` package so that the custom motd doesn't get overridden

 Variables
 ---------
 The following variables are optional:

-1. `ssh_config.configuration` - Sets the SSH configuration to `Hardened` or `Standard`.
-If the string does not match `Hardened` it defaults to Standard
+1. `ssh_config.configuration` - Sets the SSH configuration to `Standard` or `Hardened`.
+If the string does not match `Hardened` it defaults to the Standard configuration
 2. `ssh_config.orgname` - Sets the company name shown in the login banner.
 If undefined the default is `Route 1337, LLC`

 Testing